Biographies of Presenters (Listed Alphabetically)

 Austin Tyler

-Austin Tyler is an eight year full-time resident of Provincetown who can often be found involved writing, producing and appearing in a variety of bingo, comedy and drag shows.
+Austin Tyler is a twelve year full-time resident of Provincetown who can often be found involved in writing, producing and appearing in a variety of bingo, comedy and drag shows.
 Having worked with all types of Provincetown visitors & locals in both the hospitality and cannabis industries, he is all about a happy, healthy and memorable time for everyone he meets.
+2025 is his 5th year volunteering for TransWeek.

 Liz Winter